-From 1 July 2017, the transfer balance cap imposes a lifetime limit of AUD 1 600 000 on the amount of superannuation assets that may be transferred to a retirement phase account (i.e. an account supporting retirement income streams) with tax-free investment earnings.
+From 1 July 2017, the transfer balance cap imposes a lifetime limit on the amount of superannuation assets that may be transferred to a retirement phase account (i.e. an account supporting retirement income streams) with tax-free investment earnings.
+Before 1 July 2021, all individuals had a personal transfer balance cap of AUD 1 600 000.
+From 1 July 2021, all individuals will have a personal transfer balance cap between AUD 1 600 000 and AUD 1 700 000.

-Assets in excess of the AUD 1 600 000 transfer balance cap must be kept in an accumulation phase account (where investment earnings will be taxed at 15%) or withdrawn from superannuation.
+Assets in excess of the transfer balance cap must be kept in an accumulation phase account (where investment earnings will be taxed at 15%) or withdrawn from superannuation.
 The transfer balance cap is indexed in line with the consumer price index and increases in AUD 100 000 increments.
 The transfer balance cap applies only to the amount of assets that may be transferred into a retirement phase account, not as an ongoing cap on that account.
-So, the value of retirement phase accounts may grow above AUD 1.6 million if future earnings exceed withdrawals.
+So, the value of retirement phase accounts may grow above the transfer balance cap if future earnings exceed withdrawals.

-Transfers in excess of AUD 1 600 000 are subject to excess transfer balance tax.
+Transfers in excess of the transfer balance cap are subject to excess transfer balance tax.
 This is a tax on notional earnings attributed to the excess.
 From 2018, the rate is 15% the first time an individual has an excess transfer balance and 30% for second and subsequent breaches.

-Benefits withdrawn from a superannuation fund have three potential components: a taxfree component, a taxed element and an untaxed element.
+Benefits withdrawn from a superannuation fund have three potential components: a tax-free component, a taxed element and an untaxed element.
 Non-concessional (after-tax) contributions are tax-free when withdrawn from the superannuation account.
 Concessional (before-tax) contributions are taxable when withdrawn.
 If the superannuation fund has paid taxes on those contributions (as described earlier), this corresponds to the taxed element.
 If the fund has not paid taxes, this corresponds to the untaxed element.